-The photographer using vivid symbolism to celebrate the history of black resistance
+The photographer using vivid symbolism to celebrate the history of Black resistance

 arts

-The photographer using vivid symbolism to celebrate the history of black resistance
+The photographer using vivid symbolism to celebrate the history of Black resistance

 Updated 13th July 2020